Essential-Pubilc/Rom-old/README.md

 * October 2017 Release | Nougat 7.1.1 - NMI81C(Open Market/Sprint/Telus)
 Download : [OTA](https://storage.googleapis.com/essential-static/PH1-OTA-NMI81C.zip) | [Image](https://storage.googleapis.com/essential-static/PH1-Images-NMI81C.zip)

+# CAUTION: If you're trying to downgrade to a lower OS version, you need to download the Fastboot file and follow the How to Flash instructions.
+OTA will not work for downgrading.

 # Flashing Instructions

 * Set up your computer for flashing